tobiasgerstenberg/webppl_tutorial/exercises/2_building_generative_models.md

 ## Practice

 - Create a function for returning the strength of a person.
 What distribution makes sense to you?
 Should you use memoization?

+- Suppose someone in a tug of war sometimes decides to be lazy and not pull that hard.
+Create a function for returning the laziness of a person.
+Should this be memoized?

+- Create a function for

+- BONUS: Recursion.